Back to Work Program by HUD

-Back to Work Program by HUD allows borrowers to buy just 12 months after a Bankruptcy, Foreclosure or Short Sale.
+The HUD Back to work program allows borrowers to qualify 12 months after a Bankruptcy. *

 - Previous bankruptcy, foreclosures and short-sales are acceptable.
 You no longer do you need to wait three years after a previous foreclosure.
 Two years after a bankruptcy to obtain affordable financing.
 The minimum is now 12 months.

 - Only a 3.5% down payment is required.

 - No income restrictions.

-- Positive payment history reestablished
+- Positive payment history re-established.

 - Gift funds permitted.